ClimateImpactLab/dscim-facts-epa/scripts/facts.runs/FACTS_TROUBLESHOOTING.md

 Potential Solution:

 FACTS (specifically `radical`, the engine underlying FACTS) sets up its own virtual environment as a part of the run process.
 If FACTS crashes, it may be because this environment has failed to install some packages.
 Sometimes recreating this environment manually is necessary.
-First locate the environment, usually located:
+In the place you are running FACTS in, locate the environment, usually located:

 ```
 ~/radical.pilot.sandbox/ve.local.localhost.<RADICAL.ENTK VERSION>